 Location.
-37° 9.949′ N, 76° 58.408′ W. Marker is in Spring Grove, Virginia, in Surry County.
-Marker is at the intersection of Colonial Trail West (Virginia Route 10) and Swanns Point Road (Virginia Route 610), on the right when traveling east on Colonial Trail West.
+37° 9.932′ N, 76° 58.401′ W. Marker is in Spring Grove, Virginia, in Surry County.
+Marker is at the intersection of Colonial Trail West (Virginia Route 10) and Martin Luther King Highway (Virginia Route 40), on the right when traveling west on Colonial Trail West.
 Touch for map.
 Marker is at or near this postal address: 17 Swanns Point Rd, Spring Grove VA 23881, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Wakefield and Pipsico (within shouting distance of this marker); Temperance Industrial and Collegiate Institute (within shouting distance of this marker); Cabin Point (approx. 3˝ miles away); Claremont School (approx. 3.6 miles away); Claremont (approx. 3.7 miles away); Quioughcohanach Indians (approx. 4.3 miles away); Jerusalem Baptist Church (approx. 4.8 miles away); Glebe House of Southwark Parish (approx. 5 miles away).
+Temperance Industrial and Collegiate Institute (here, next to this marker); Swann’s Point (within shouting distance of this marker); Cabin Point (approx. 3˝ miles away); Claremont School (approx. 3.6 miles away); Claremont (approx. 3.7 miles away); Quioughcohanach Indians (approx. 4.3 miles away); Jerusalem Baptist Church (approx. 4.8 miles away); Glebe House of Southwark Parish (approx. 4.9 miles away).
 Touch for a list and map of all markers in Spring Grove.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 23, 2007, by Laura Troy of Burke, Virginia.
-This page has been viewed 2,448 times since then and 59 times this year.
+It was originally submitted on September 23, 2007, by Laura Troy of Burke, Virginia.
+This page has been viewed 1,169 times since then and 23 times this year.
 Photo 1. submitted on September 23, 2007, by Laura Troy of Burke, Virginia. • J. J. Prats was the editor who published this page.